Kinto/kinto.js/docs/api.md

 > #### Notes
 >
-> - By default, records identifiers are generated locally using [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29);
+> - By default, record identifiers are generated locally using [UUID v4](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_.28random.29);
 but you can also define a [custom ID schema](#id-schemas));
-> - Trying to create a record with the ID of a record that already exists is an error;
+> - Trying to create a record with the ID of a record that already exists results in an error;
 > - As deletions are [performed virtually by default](#deleting-records), attempting at creating a record reusing the id of a virtually deleted record will fail;
 > - Detailed API documentation for `Collection#create()` is available [here](https://doc.esdoc.org/github.com/Kinto/kinto.js/class/src/collection.js~Collection.html#instance-method-create).